holochain/holochain-rust/doc/holochain_101/src/zome/entry_type_definitions.md

 This is a Zome that implements only a single entry type, `post`.

 These values are likely not to be modified within a JSON file, but within some code itself, where the entry type is defined.
 The validation rules for the entry type, will of course be defined within the code as well.
-Since this can be a complex topic, defining the validation logic has [its' own article(TODO add link)]().
+Since this can be a complex topic, defining the validation logic has [its' own article](./entry_validation.md).

 Setting up the entry types for a Zome is an often logical starting point when creating a Zome.